echeran/smile-of-murugan/webbook/chapter14.md

 8. *karimā* (Skt. *gariman*) "weight", the power of rendering the body immaterial and able to penetrate matter.

-According to *Vāṉmīki cūttira ňāṉam* 3, “by purifying the mind and attaining perfection one becomes a *cittan*; he is indeed fit to be called Śiva".[^pure-cittan-as-sivan] A classical definition of the Siddhas is given by the great Tirumūlar: "Those who live in yoga and see the divine
+According to *Vāṉmīki cūttira ñāṉam* 3, “by purifying the mind and attaining perfection one becomes a *cittan*; he is indeed fit to be called Śiva".[^pure-cittan-as-sivan] A classical definition of the Siddhas is given by the great Tirumūlar: "Those who live in yoga and see the divine